Kumarsanjeet1/DevOps/Linux and Terminal commands.md

  Example- Command "mkdir demo"- From this command we can create a new demo folder.
 #  Shell
  - Shell is a Command line interface that will interpret our Commands and convert those and tell the Operating System, What to do.

+#  Environment Variable
+  -An environment variable is a "Dynamic-Named Value That Can Affect The Way Running Process Will behave On a Computer".
+Also we have set the Variable name before using it.

 #  Linux & Terminal Command
  -  ![image](https://user-images.githubusercontent.com/89514486/156747336-bfda4884-e39d-4e4f-bed9-6069b6919ae6.png)